 Some of my thoughts:

-And there I had my affirmations that would drive me in and out of periods of eating healthy and working out and periods of giving up and for lack of a better way to express it, “not giving a shit”.
-As if you asked me about it back then, that is probably what I would have said with a clear negative attitude towards the whole fitness thing.
+I had affirmations that would drive me in and out of periods of eating healthy and working out and periods of giving up and for lack of a better way to express it, “not giving a shit”.
+If you asked me about it back then, that is probably what I would have said with a clear negative attitude towards the whole fitness thing.
 Part of it was always in the back of my mind though; I really did care, I just didn’t believe it was possible.

 Personal development taught me that I had one of two choices, continue to wallow in my sorrows as a victim of life and focus on the negative (but true) reality that I lived in OR grab my life challenges by the horns, open up to the possibility of changing my situation and focus on the positive (but also true) reality that I lived in.

-Aiming myself in the direction of achieving a successful career in the fitness industry and achieving my own personal fitness goals, the year after that I found myself enrolled in, not one, but 2 degree programs at Western University; knowing at the time that there are 2 necessary components to achieving performance and body composition goals being: nutrition and exercise.
+Aiming myself in the direction of achieving a successful career in the fitness industry and achieving my own personal fitness goals, the year after that I found myself enrolled in, not one, but two-degree programs at Western University; knowing at the time that there are two necessary components to achieving performance and body composition goals being: nutrition and exercise.

-In my fourth year I worked under and was mentored by Graeme, where I gained much of my intial knowledge of coaching, including in the fascinating world of physique competitions.
-And of course, through all of this, I started incorporating my new science based knowledge into my own training and nutrition – finally experiencing some success.
+In my fourth year, I worked under and was mentored by Graeme, where I gained much of my initial knowledge of coaching, including in the fascinating world of physique competitions.
+And of course, through all of this, I started incorporating my new science-based knowledge into my own training and nutrition – finally experiencing some success.

 Today my passion and path of lifelong learning continues in the metabolism and exercise nutrition lab at the University of Toronto.
 Here, I study under Dr. Dan Moore.
 Dan has produced some of the most revolutionary research in the area of exercise nutrition in recent years and his hard work and dedication to uncover the truth in this field inspires me daily.